Vocabulary for Government Topic

 4. changing word forms

-5. changing sentence stucture
+5. changing sentence structure

 6. paraphrasing and band scores